RareSkills/blog/fallback-extension-pattern/fallback-extension-pattern.md

 ## Gas Considerations

 The extension itself can follow this pattern and send it to another delegate.
-In fact, there is no in-principal limit to how many times we do this.
+In fact, there is no in principal limit to how many times we do this.

 However, each “hop” adds an extra 2,600 gas (the minimum gas required to issue a `CALL` or `DELEGATECALL` to a new address), so the cost can be substantial if the chain is long.